 Related: Check out our interactive employee feedback infographic for more stunning facts about employee feedback and its importance in the modern workplace.

 As he describes in his recent book, “Payoff: The Hidden Logic That Shapes Our Motivations”, behavioral psychologist Dan Ariely sets up an experiment where employees are offered pizza, cash or praise from their boss as a motivator.
 Which incentive worked best?
 Surprisingly, it wasn’t cash—pizza and praise took the lead.

 While you think you know what motivates your people, motivation really isn’t a one-size-fits-all tactic, and neither is appreciating your people.
-It’s really a blend of intrinsic and extrinsic motivators.
+The most interesting thing about motivation may be how complex it is.
+It’s really a blend of many intrinsic and extrinsic motivators.